 These individuals go above and beyond to provide for their communities!

-In honor of Black History Month, we’d like to honor these 11 Black vegan chefs who are changing the game.
+In honor of Black History Month, we’d like to honor these eight Black vegan chefs who are changing the game.

 Shenarri “Greens” Freeman

-Vegan female powerhouse Shenarri “Greens” Freeman is highly acclaimed in the New York food scene.
+Vegan female powerhouse Shenarri “Greens” Freeman is highly acclaimed in the New York and Los Angeles food scenes.
 You may have read about her in The New York Times or Esquire or on the James Beard and Michelin Star nominees list.
-Freeman currently serves as Executive Chef at Cadence, where she recreates Southern childhood favorites using real fruits and vegetables in tandem with her impeccable culinary skills.
+Freeman currently serves as Executive Chef at Cadence in NYC and Ubuntu in LA, where she recreates Southern childhood favorites and West African-inspired dishes, using real fruits and vegetables in tandem with her impeccable culinary skills.

 Makini Howell

-Vegan cooking is a family affair for the Howells!
-Ayindé’s sister Makini Howell is also a lifelong vegan and chef who’s shaking up the foodie scene.
+Makini Howell is a lifelong vegan and chef who’s shaking up the foodie scene.
 Makini is a cookbook author and the head chef and owner of Plum Bistro, one of Seattle’s most popular upscale vegan eateries.
 Her Plum Restaurants brand has also grown to include a food truck, dessert shop, cafe, and salad stop.

 Bryant Terry

-Brenda Beener founded Seasoned Vegan in Harlem, New York with her son Aaron Beener.
+Brenda Beener founded Seasoned Vegan Real Quick in Harlem, New York with her son Aaron Beener.
 The duo crafts organic, vegan gourmet Soul Food.
 Their rendition of Soul Food is not only inspired by the South, but the Beeners draw inspiration from other cuisines across the globe.
-Popular items include the Po’ Boy Sandwich, Sweet Potato Souffle, and Burrito Bowl.
+Popular items include the BBQ Craw Sandwich, Harlem Chopped “Cheese” Burger, and mac & cheese.

 Angela Means Kaaya